HorizenOfficial/HorizenAcademy/_i18n/en/_posts/history/2001-01-01-the-cypherpunk-movement.md

 _"Privacy in an open society also requires cryptography.
 If I say something, I want it heard only by those for whom I intend it.
 If the content of my speech is available to the world, I have no privacy.
 To encrypt is to indicate the desire for privacy, and to encrypt with weak cryptography is to indicate not too much desire for privacy."_

 _"We must defend our own privacy if we expect to have any.
 We must come together and create systems which allow anonymous transactions to take place.
 People have been defending their own privacy for centuries with whispers, darkness, envelopes, closed doors, secret handshakes, and couriers.
-The technologies of the past did not allow for strong privacy, but electronic technologies do._
+The technologies of the past did not allow for strong privacy, but electronic technologies do."_

 _"We the Cypherpunks are dedicated to building anonymous systems.
 We are defending our privacy with cryptography, with anonymous mail forwarding systems, with digital signatures, and with electronic money."_